+Acknowledgment

-Acknowledgment We thank Mary Beth Ruskai for a pointer to [30] and for sharing her insights on one-qubit operations; Peter Shor for a discussion on entanglement-breaking channels which is related to the discussion of [29] at the end of Section 1; and an anonymous ICALP referee for helpful comments.
+We thank Mary Beth Ruskai for a pointer to [23] and for sharing her insights on the characterization of one-qubit operations.
+We thank Peter Shor for a discussion on entanglement breaking channels which is related to the discussion of [8] at the end of Section 1.